 Well, by Lisa Kron

 This was the official website for the Broadway play, Well, by Lisa Kron.
-The content is from the site's 2006 archived pages.
+The content is from the site's 2006 archived pages and other commentary.

 In 2006 I was staying at a beachfront rental Maui condo finishing up the final draft of a screen play.
 This was a working vacation with the emphasis on working, although my girlfriend would beg to differ.
 We were enjoying the fabulous beaches part of each day.
 I got my morning exercise snorkeling for an hour and then going for a run.
 We had driven the winding Hana Road and done numerous hikes.
 All this is true.
 But I also spent at least five hours a day rewriting and polishing the screen play.
 An entertainment reviewer who was a friend of mine sent an email to tell me that Lisa Krom play was to close on May 14th.
 I was dismayed.
 It had opened to some of the best reviews for any play of the 2006 season and I was looking forward to seeing it when we returned to NY.
 My friend said that it simply was pulling in enough audience to keep it running.
 Perhaps because it didn't have a name actor, star playwright or Pulitzer Prize audiences weren't a s keen to see it.
 What a shame.
 I decided to cut this working vacation in Maui short by three days so we could catch the last performance.
 I could always return to this tropical paradise anytime.
 So glad we did see Well.
 It made me laugh and cry which is saying something when you are seeing a comedy about comedy about mothers, daughters, health, wellness, community, racism and more.
 As one reviewer said, " this is a wild, and wildly affecting, comic ride in which there are apparently no rules."